MaximilianMcC/Arctic-Code/questions/plan.md

 Using the sensor data, figure out if there are more penguins or polar bears.
 If there are more polar bears, return true, and if there are more penguins return false.

 # ----------------------------------------------------------------------------------------------------------

+Two of the explorers have been chosen to get a list of ice cap temperatures over the course of a week.
+They check the temperature every hour of the day over seven days.
+The two explorers take it in turns going out to check the temperature.
+The device they use shows the temperature in both celsius and fahrenheit; the temperature must be recorded in celsius, but some of the temperatures are recorded in fahrenheit by accident.
+The fahrenheit values need to be found and converted to match the celsius values, but the celsius values must not be converted by accident.

+As there are too many values, the explorers need a system to detect and convert the fahrenheit values for them.
+To convert fahrenheit to celsius, the formula is (a°F − 32) × 5/9 = b°C.

+Write a program to go through each value in the explorers' list (your puzzle input) and detect if any of them are fahrenheit, and if so then convert them to celsius.

+# ----------------------------------------------------------------------------------------------------------